Save Money with a Price Book

 - Evaluate overall price and Shop When Prices Are Lowest

 - Once you’ve been keeping track of pricing with a few grocery stores for a month or two, you’ll see patterns of items that go on sale frequently and what the lowest price point is.

 - Stock up on items frequently used items like shampoo, conditioner, lotions, razors, etc. and buy enough at that (low) price to last a certain amount of time.
 This will save you multiple trips to the store throughout the month!

 You might want to start with a minimum of 10 items for your first two weeks.
 Browse around at least 3-4 chain or mom/pop stores.
 Make it a goal to update or add to your 10 items bi-weekly!

 - Saving Consumers Money in the Long Run

 The benefits of saving money are tremendous – whether it’s to go on vacation, buy a house or purchase a car.
 Creating a price book, as mentioned, can translate into a habit of identifying your strong and low points financially.
 It’s one step, of many, that’ll help you in your ultimate financial goals!

 - How a Price Book can be a Starting Point for Rebuilding Your Credit

 If you have bad credit, a price book might, in turn, become your payment calendar.
 It’ll be filled with payment schedules, how much you owe and how to lower that amount over time.
 Taking a deep dive into where you stand with your creditors and your credit history is a sure way of getting out of the current rut you’re in.

 Rebuilding your credit history is a crucial step to a better financial future.
-It can translate into consumers finally purchasing an automobile when getting approved for an auto loan, obtaining a credit card or finally having financial freedom.
+It can translate into consumers finally purchasing an automobile when getting approved for an auto loan, getting a new car, obtaining a credit card or achieving financial freedom.